fistbumpfromdestiny/The-Cloud-Controlled-Automated-Light-Switch-Project/README.md

 # Visualization

-Data is made visible through AWS QuickSight for visualization and analysis regarding the gathered data.
+Data is made visible through AWS QuickSight for visualization and analysis regarding the gathered data, e.g:<br>

+Average strength of light over a chosen time period.

 <img src="qs1.png" width="500"/>

+State of lamped, how often is it on and off?

 <img src="qs2.png" width="500"/>